mantas6/fzf-php/README.md

 ## Configuration

-Use system `fzf` binary instead of fetching it:
+Use system `fzf` binary instead of fetching it.

 ```php
 <?php
 // YourAppServiceProvider.php